 Back in 2006, two MIT students named Dharmesh Shah and Brian Halligan founded a little company called HubSpot.
-Little did they know that, by 2010, their creation would have gained legs to the point where it brought in $15.6 million that year.
-As of 2018, that revenue had increased to $144 billion.
+Little did they know that, by 2018, the revenue had increased to hundreds of millions.
 Talk about growth.

 When it comes to sales, inbound marketing, customer relationship management (CRM), and more, HubSpot is the cream of the crop, right?
 Yes and no.